medic/cht-docs/content/en/design/Interface/ui-kit.md

 <br>

 ### Mobile
-Mockups of the CHT on mobile devices can be easily made using the components in this <a href="https://www.figma.com/design/mi8e2RnOh4iuBO5GWCulyc/CHT-UI-Kit-%7C-September-2024?node-id=184-1450">Figma UI Kit</a>.
+Mockups of the CHT on mobile devices can be easily made using the components in this [Figma UI Kit](https://www.figma.com/design/mi8e2RnOh4iuBO5GWCulyc/CHT-UI-Kit-%7C-September-2024?node-id=184-1450).

 <br>